![]() |

 "negative" influences, how much more we need to be aware of

 this principle in the realm of our spiritual warfare as artists.
-Secondly, we need to understand the nature of our spiritual authority.

 Victory is not assured by just resisting the enemy.
 Many try to resist